History

 This intense activity did not occur in isolation, but rather represented an opportunity for continuous discussion and elaboration at both the national and local levels.
 It is no coincidence that CIAC is one of the founders and main leaders of "EuropAsilo", a national network for the right of asylum that since 2013 has united some of the most active subjects in widespread hospitality, to promote its approach through multilevel training and advocacy actions.
 At the local level, the same intent to strengthen dialogue and to build a cohesive ethical network, with a strong ethical-value sharing and with the rejection of a speculative and purely managerial perspective of hospitality, is found in the Coordination of "The civilization of hospitality" (of which CIAC is the coordinating body) which includes the Community of Betania, Caritas, Di mano in mano, Il Pozzo di Sicar, il Centro Aiuto Alla Vita, and l’istituto del Buon Pastore, and that since 2017 participates with CIAC in services offered by the SPRAR project “A city for asylum”.

-For this reason, as of 2015, a particular investment was made to imagine forms of hospitality and relationships that put at the center the opportunity to create stable and warm ties between natives and migrants, thus helping to expand and diversify social networks and to offer them opportunities to "open their eyes to the world".
-In 2015, the national experimentation in the SPRAR field "Refugees in the family" was born, through which Italian families can host a refugee for a defined period, helping them in their insertion path and above all offering them the warmth of a home and its relationships.
-The following year - in 2016 - intercultural co-housing between young Italians and young refugees was created.
-In 2017 we go beyond the dimension of coexistence and cohabitation by proposing the figure of the territorial tutor for integration, an individual or an association that supports a refugee along their path, becoming a warm and friendly point of reference.
+Starting in 2015, a significant effort was made to develop forms of hospitality and relationships focused on creating stable and meaningful connections between natives and migrants.
+This approach aimed to expand and diversify social networks while providing opportunities to "open their eyes to the world."
+In 2015, the national SPRAR initiative "Refugees in the Family" was launched, allowing Italian families to host refugees for a defined period.
+This initiative supported refugees in their integration process while offering them the warmth of a home and meaningful personal relationships.
+In 2016, an intercultural co-housing program was introduced, bringing together young Italians and young refugees to live together.
+By 2017, this concept evolved beyond mere coexistence, introducing the role of the territorial tutor for integration - an individual or association dedicated to supporting a refugee through their integration journey, serving as a warm and reliable point of reference.

 THE FIGHT AGAINST THE DECREES

-CIAC, with its networks and with the support of many citizens, was immediately at the forefront in demanding radical reform and the restoration (at least) of humanitarian protection and the existence of a single reception system: for example, the national call for action day "L’asilo rEsiste" which already on December 15th, 2018 brought hundreds of operators and activists to Parma.
-But in addition to criticism and protest, CIAC also immediately took action on the proposal front, working on identifying possible solutions, at least at the local level.
+CIAC, supported by its networks and many engaged citizens, quickly took a leading role in advocating for radical reforms.
+It called for the restoration of humanitarian protection and the creation of a unified reception system.
+One example of this activism was the national action day, "L’asilo rEsiste", which on December 15, 2018, brought hundreds of operators and activists to Parma.
+Beyond criticism and protest, CIAC also worked on practical solutions at the local level.